 The Myers’ Cocktail is named after the late John Myers, M.D., a Maryland physician who used intravenous injections of nutrients to enhance the overall health of his patients.
 This “cocktail” contains a variety of key nutrients: magnesium, calcium, B vitamins, and vitamin C. The Meyer’s Cocktail may provide relief from acute asthma attacks, migraines, fatigue, fibromyalgia, muscle spasms, chronic sinusitis, seasonal allergies, and many other conditions.

 Stress and disease increase the body’s requirements for vitamin B6, folic acid, pantothenic acid, and other vitamins.
 B complex injections, when compared to oral vitamin supplementation, provide better absorption and bioavailability.
 Are you aware that some common prescription medications can also deplete key B vitamins?
 Vitamin B complex injections can also correct deficiencies caused by some of the most common medications such as metformin and levodopa.

 3. Amino acid IV

 Amino acids are the building blocks of life.
-They are used in synthesis of muscle, skin, connective tissues, enzymes, and hormones.
+They are used in the synthesis of muscle, skin, connective tissues, enzymes, and hormones.
 While our bodies are able to synthesize many amino acids, there are some we must get from food sources – these are called essential amino acids.
 When we do not take in enough protein from our diet or cannot properly break down and assimilate the protein we eat, our amino acid stores become depleted.
-Medical conditions which cause intestinal inflammation can also impair the absorption of amino acids.
-Individuals with amino acid deficiency can suffer from fatigue, weight gain, low endurance, disrupted sleep cycles, and more.
+Medical conditions that cause intestinal inflammation can also impair the absorption of amino acids.
+Individuals with an amino acid deficiency can suffer from fatigue, weight gain, low endurance, disrupted sleep cycles, and more.
 Amino acid injection therapy can address these symptoms in a more effective manner compared to oral supplementation.